 Granite Hill will continue to build community partnerships with families to increase parent and student engagement and participation in all school activities.
 The Teacher of Special Assignment-Community Schools will work directly with the administrator to support site initiatives.
-Parent participation in the completion of surveys has been very low overall.
-The 2024-25 school year will focus on increasing parent understanding of how important their input is on the surveys to guide site programs.
+Parent participation in the completion of surveys has improved and provided valuable feedback on what is needed to support families.
+The 2025-26 school year will focus on increasing parent participation in classes/trainings/workshops offered.
 There has been a lot of intentional support to create a positive sense of belonging for families and community members.
 GH will continue to provide customer service training and set positive expectations for office staff since they are the primary contact with the community members.